sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 `ignoredFormattedPriceText` can be used for non-price text that cannot be targeted by `ignoredPriceElements` due to being 1) not contained in a child element, 2) is not a direct child of the `targetXPath` element, or 3) is otherwise failing to be hidden by `ignoredPriceElements`.
 It will accept text such as `'Regular price'` or an array of text strings such as `['Regular price', 'Sale price']`.
 * Note: The given value must match the text content substring exactly, including capitalization, spacing, and punctuation.

 `language` determines the language or translation parameters of the widget and modal text.
-By default the widget and modal will translate automatically to match the user's default browser language.
-It can accept `'en'`, `'fr'`, or `'es'` for one-language sites, or a function or query to identify the in-page translation, for example: `document.querySelector('html).lang.substring(0,2).toLowerCase()`
+By default the widget and modal will translate automatically to match the page language based on the value of `document.querySelector('html).lang`.
+It can accept `'en'`, `'fr'`, or `'es'` for one-language sites, or a function or query to identify the in-page translation if the lang attribute does not work properly.

+`apDualInstall` adds `or Afterpay` to the end of the widget text, featuring the Afterpay black on mint pill logo and an info icon to open the Afterpay modal.

+`minPrice` adds `for orders over ${amount in local currency}` to the end of the widget text.
+Give the value as the price in cents, for example: `"minPrice": 3500` will result in the widget reflecting `for orders over $35.00`

 ## Style

-`color` overrides the inherited text color applied to the widget text.
-It accepts any CSS color values.The value defaults to `inherit`.The inherit value, when used, means that the value of the property is set to the value of the same property of the parent element.

-`fontSize` overrides the default text font applied to the widget text.
-It accepts numbers and assumes the unit px.The value defaults to `14`

-`fontWeight` overrides the default boldness applied to the widget text.
-It accepts any CSS font-weight values.The value defaults to `500`.

-`fontFamily` overrides the inherited font type applied to the widget text.
-It accepts any CSS font-family values.The value defaults to `inherit`.The inherit value, when used, means that the value of the property is set to the value of the same property of the parent element.
+`containerStyle` overrides the overall dimensions of the widget, particularly margins.

+`textStyle` overrides the text area of the widget, such as font-size, font-family, and color.

+`logoStyle` overrides the inherited style of the logo image to accompany changes to `logoSize` or to override local style being applied in error.
+This is intended solely for positioning purposes - per <a href="https://media.sezzle.com/branding/2.0/merchant/sezzle-co-branding-guidelines.pdf" target="_blank">Sezzle's Brand Guidelines</a>, please do not alter or distort the logo image in any way.

 ## Position